tumble-weed/myhelp/help.md

 set -a

 ...will make any variable defined going forward be automatically exported to the environment, even without an explicit export command.
-# bash if element in array
-# bash rules about input arguments in bash: $* number of arguments, all arguments etc
-# bash inherit variables from parent but dont modify parent shell
-# bash collect all command line arguments into a function and if no argument is given take default arguments
 # bash order of runs when multiple traps are set
 Only the last one runs
 f(){